wangziqi2013/wangziqi2013.github.io/_posts/2019-09-01-tag-tables.markdown

 should have been used to address level 3 and level 4 nodes.
-The second part is a range descriptor, which itself consists of four fields: A page offset field (6 bits) to specify the beginning of the range in the physical page; A length (6 bits) to describe the number of blocks in the range; A row offset (6 bits) to specify the beginning of the range in the DRAM row, and a dirty bits to indicate whether any of these blocks are dirty.
+The second part is a range descriptor, which itself consists of four fields: A page offset field (6 bits) to specify the beginning of the range in the physical page; A length (6 bits) to describe the number of blocks in the range; A row offset (6 bits) to specify the beginning of the range in the DRAM row, and a dirty bit to indicate whether any of these blocks are dirty.
+Four descriptors can be stored within one compressed leaf node, which sums up to 12 bytes.
+Such a leaf node can describe the same row layout as long as there are less than five consecutive regions in a physical page, saving both storage and lookup latency.